orangejuice/blog/data/activity/book-斯通纳-2016/record.en.md

 date: 2022-03-28 04:26:03+08:00
 douban:
   rating: 8.9
-  subtitle: "[US] John Williams / 2016 / Shanghai People's Publishing House"
+  subtitle: "[USA] John Williams / 2016 / Shanghai People's Publishing House"
 ---

-A life that comes and goes, nowhere to start or end, endured struggles, only to be promptly forgotten.
-An intersection of birth, fate, self-realization, love, and marriage with the people left behind and departing shadows.
-How can one fill the void when feeling numb and empty?
+It is inconsequential, with no departure and no origin.
+After struggles, a brief life eventually forgotten.
+The fate and self-realization of a person, love and marriage, those who stay and the disappearing silhouettes.
+Hollow and numb, what can fill the void of nothingness?